Digital Photography Tips – How To Shoot Hummingbird Photography For Beginner Photographers

 Camera: Sony a77 II Digital Camera

-Tripod: None: Hand Held for Better Aiming Control
+Tripod: Use a Tripod or use Hand Held for Better Aiming Control

 Focus: Zone Focus on Center Area